 How to Apply for Penalty Waivers in Connecticut

+The CT DRS do not allow for verbal penalty abatement requests.
 To apply for a penalty waiver, you should file Form DRS-PW (Request for Waiver of Civil Penalty) with the DRS.
 This form requires basic information, and you also have to answer the following questions:

 - Why couldn't you comply with the tax law?
 Simply explain why you filed your return late or couldn't make a payment.

 - How did you take care of your other financial responsibilities when you were non-compliant with tax filing rules?
 For example, you should explain how you paid your mortgage or credit card bills.

 - How did you attempt to comply with the tax rules once your situation changed?
 For instance, if you didn't file your returns or pay your tax bill due to unemployment, you should explain how you tried to rectify the matter when you started working again.